Updated May 10th, 2019

 2. What is your strategy for marketing the property?

 The right agent should have a robust and comprehensive plan to make your property eye-catching, unique, and viewable through the proper channels.
 Did you know that websites like Zillow and Trulia have 160 million monthly users?
 To cut through the noise home shoppers experience, the tactics an agent use to showcase homes online is critical.
 Professional exterior and interior photos are essential.
 Emerging technology such as virtual tours, 3-D immersive video tours, and drone photography can be helpful in making your listing stand out.

-In addition to the dominant websites like Zillow and Trulia, there are are other techniques agents should be using to advertise a home for sale, including signage in the front yard, open houses, and flyers, just to name a few.
+In addition to the dominant websites like Zillow and Trulia, there are are other techniques agents should use to advertise a home for sale, including signage in the front yard, open houses, and flyers, just to name a few.

 3. How many homes have you sold in my area this year?

 Agents who do well in one neighborhood tend to perform well consistently.
 Why?
 As they sell more homes in that area, they get to know the nuances of that market inside-and-out.
 Agents familiar with the market know the comps, the list price-to-sale price ratios, and the demographics of the particular neighborhood.
 This information can help them not only list your house at an attractive price but also negotiate better because they understand the property and features nearby such as shops, schools, and crime.

 If an agent sold the most in a particular area in prior years, there’s a high probability they can perform well in this case.

 4. How will we communicate?

 In the client-agent relationship, communication styles and methods can get in the way of an excellent and seamless experience.
 Some agents prefer text over email, in-person meetings over phone calls, or a mix of the above.
 Additionally, soft skills are something prospective sellers should be investigating.
 Agents with a laid-back personality might overlook a detail that the curious homeowner could find valuable.
 Conversely, agents that prefer lots of communication might come off as overbearing to sellers that don’t want the nitty-gritty specifics.

 5. Will you provide me three references?